ryanmaguire/libtmpl/README.md

 ## matrix
 Basic matrix tools and typedef's.

+## knots
+Tools for working with knot theory, including computing knot invariants, and working with virtual knots and virtual links.

+## graphs
+Currently a limited library that allows one to create bipartite and complete graphs.
+This will grow over time.

 ## vector
 Tools for working with vectors, including vector arithmetic, and basic vector